chpill/ssr-cljs/slides.md

 -----

-An example of react warning when it cannot reuse markup
+### React will tell you when it cannot reuse markup

 ![react warning](images/react-warning.png)